eelcocramer/node-bluetooth-serial-port/README.md

 Starts searching for bluetooth devices.
 When a device is found a 'found' event will be emitted.

-#### BluetoothSerialPort.inquireSync()

-Starts searching synchronously for bluetooth devices.
-When a device is found a 'found' event will be emitted.

 #### BluetoothSerialPort.findSerialPortChannel(address, callback[, errorCallback])

 Checks if a device has a serial port service running and if it is found it passes the channel id to use for the RFCOMM connection.

-* callback(channel) - called when finished looking for a serial port on the device.
+- callback(channel) - called when finished looking for a serial port on the device.
-* errorCallback - called the search finished but no serial port channel was found on the device.
+- errorCallback - called the search finished but no serial port channel was found on the device.
   Connects to a remote bluetooth device.

-* bluetoothAddress - the address of the remote Bluetooth device.
+- bluetoothAddress - the address of the remote Bluetooth device.
-* channel - the channel to connect to.
+- channel - the channel to connect to.
-* [successCallback] - called when a connection has been established.
+- [successCallback] - called when a connection has been established.
-* [errorCallback(err)] - called when the connection attempt results in an error.
+- [errorCallback(err)] - called when the connection attempt results in an error.
 The parameter is an [Error object](http://docs.nodejitsu.com/articles/errors/what-is-the-error-object).

 #### BluetoothSerialPort.close()